xenify-io/litepaper/README.md

 <br>

-Introducing the [Phoenix Ape NFTs](https://docs.ysl.io/protocol-features/Phoenix-NFT) and [XENFT APEX NFTs](https://faircrypto.org/xenft_litepaper.pdf), exclusive collectibles that unite the XEN, DBXen, and YSL.IO communities while offering an amplified burn effect for Xenify users who hold either of them.
-These NFTs not only enhance the burn effect on Xenify, but also provide a range of enticing benefits for their holders.
+Introducing the [Phoenix Ape NFTs](https://docs.ysl.io/protocol-features/Phoenix-NFT) and [XENFT APEX NFTs](https://faircrypto.org/xenft_litepaper.pdf), exclusive collectibles that bring together the XEN and YSL.IO communities while offering an amplified burn effect for Xenify users who hold either of them.
+These NFTs not only enhance the burn effect on Xenify but also provide a range of enticing benefits for their holders.
 By offering these additional perks, the Phoenix Ape NFTs and XENFT APEX NFTs elevate the user experience and add significant value to the Xenify ecosystem.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Future Airdrops

-  - Phoenix Ape NFT holders will be eligible for future airdrops of new projects within the YSL.IO ecosystem, adding more value and incentives to owning this exclusive collectible.
+  - Holders of either Phoenix Ape NFTs or XENFT APEX NFTs will be eligible for future airdrops of new projects within the YSL.IO ecosystem, adding more value and incentives to owning these exclusive collectibles.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

 ## ◽️ Limited Collectible

   - The Phoenix Ape NFT is an exclusive digital collectible with only a 520 total supply.
 Priced at 2500 USDC, these rare NFTs offer a unique opportunity for collectors and investors who are looking for a valuable and innovative digital asset.
+On the other hand, XENFT APEX NFTs have a larger supply of 10,000 and are based on classes, with the minting price determined by the amount of XEN burned for each NFT.
+This structure provides additional options and incentives for users who want to participate in the Xenify ecosystem and support its growth through the burning of XEN tokens.

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)